scottyschup/ruby-curriculum/intro-algorithms.md

 * Improve your searches to optionally take a block that will return true when an acceptable value is found.

-### Knight's Travails

-Write a method, `knight_path(start, finish)`, that finds a path for a knight between two positions on a chess board.

-You can represent sequences of knight moves with a tree.
-Each parent-child connection represents one move.
-The root is the knight's starting position.

-So if the knight starts in the middle of the board (e.g., e4), the root node has eight children representing the eight possible moves and new knight moves.

-First, write a helper method, `move_tree`, that will build the move tree.
-Note that there may be many ways to get to the same position;
-make sure to include only one of these paths.
-To do this, as you grow the tree, you'll need to keep track of positions you've already found a path to.
-Note that if you don't do this, you might get caught in a loop (you might otherwise move back and forth between two positions infinitely).

-Of the many paths to a position, include only the shortest path (there may be many shortest paths; pick one).
-How will you make sure you never add a suboptimal path?

-In `knight_path`, build the tree, then perform a search for the target position.
-Assuming the target is reachable, use the `parent` chain to construct the series of moves.

-Be sure to make any changes to any search algorithm you previously created to make it compatible if you will have more than 2 children.

 ### Tic-tac-toe AI

 *You should have extended your TreeNode to have multiple children before